Geologic Analysis of Impact Structures, Exploring Our Natural Resources

 Earth gravity centered on the Tibetan Platform.

 “Impact Crater Studies” interrogates the hidden potential energy transferred to the Earth during meteor, asteroid, and comet impacts.
 A vast amount of kinetic energy is instantaneously transformed into potential energy at these impact sites.
 Most of this energy is expended quickly, cooling, deforming rocks.
 Most of it.
-The rest of it is a secret, worthy of pursuit: oil and gas, gold, rare earth elements, metals.
+The rest of it remains a mystery, possibly transformed into oil and gas, gold, rare earth elements, metals., and other natural resources.

 For known and suspected impact craters, we conduct: 1) geophysical surveys, 2) geologic field studies, and 3) laboratory analyses including thin section petrography, CT-Scans, x-ray diffractometry, magnetic susceptibility, specific gravity, geochemistry, vitrinite reflectance, and age dating .
 Data collections precede hypotheses construction.